Action Man (1993–2006 toyline): Video games

-Several Action Man video games were released over the franchise's history, including Action Man: Destruction X (PlayStation/PC, 2000), Action Man: Raid on Island X (PC, 1999), Action Man: Jungle Storm (PC, 2000), Operation Extreme (PlayStation/PC, 2000) and Search for Base X (GBC, 2001), as well as the movie tie-in game Action Man: Robot Atak (GBA, 2004).
+Several Action Man video games were released over the franchise's history, including Action Man: Destruction X (PlayStation/PC, 2000), Action Man: Raid on Island X (PC, 1999), Action Man: Jungle Storm (PC, 2000), Action Man: Operation Extreme (PlayStation/PC, 2000), Action Man: Arctic Adventure (PC, 2002), and Action Man: Search for Base X (GBC, 2001), as well as the movie tie-in game Action Man: Robot Atak (GBA, 2004).

 Comics

 Panini series

 Panini Comics published an Action Man comic book between 1996 and 2006, which ran for 138 issues before it was replaced by Panini's short-lived Action Man: A.T.O.M. comic.
 The title was published every three weeks.
-Following the 2002 cancellation of the Action Man TV Series, the comic would be the only source of official ongoing story line for Action Man, aside from a trilogy of direct-to-DVD films.
+Following the 2002 cancellation of the Action Man TV series, the comic would be the only source of official ongoing story line for Action Man, aside from a trilogy of direct-to-DVD films.
 The final editor was Ed Caruana, who would go on to edit Panini's A.T.O.M. series.
 Panini Comics also own the Marvel UK licence, with Marvel UK having previously published an Action Force comic during the 1980s.